kokokuo/MoveYourBody/README.md

 # Slide Link
-You could read the “Motion Sensing Game with Kinect Sensor - Move Your Body” game slide from the [Slide Link](https://www.slideshare.net/YiChengKuo1/20111027-graduation-project-motion-sensing-game-with-kinect-sensor-move-your-body)
+You could read the “Motion Sensing Game with Kinect Sensor - Move Your Body” game slide from the **[Slide Link](https://www.slideshare.net/YiChengKuo1/20111027-graduation-project-motion-sensing-game-with-kinect-sensor-move-your-body)**

-# Video Link
+# Demo Video
-You could watch the “Motion Sensing Game with Kinect Sensor - Move Your Body” game demo from the [Video Link](https://youtu.be/Np3yjK-OHMM)
+You could watch the “Motion Sensing Game with Kinect Sensor - Move Your Body” game demo from the **[Video Link](https://youtu.be/Np3yjK-OHMM)**